-We asked our RTOERO members what advice they would give to someone who is planning to retire this year.
+Early on in the pandemic we asked our RTOERO members what advice they would give to someone retiring.
 The response was outstanding!
-You can read all the comments on our Facebook post.
-Here are some of our favourites.
+Here are some of our favourite comments.

 Make sure you feel ready.
 Listen to your gut.
 If it feels right – embrace it!Susan Oivanen